myothiha/obsidian/Ph.D/Retrieval Augmented Generation/User Intent Comprehension/Ideas for Query to Product Type.md

 ## Data Augmentation Approaches

 - Can we find effective data augmentation approach to improve comprehensiveness of current dataset?
+- Generate synthetic head and tail queries to expand the dataset.
+	- We can use user click though query log to expand that.
+	- head query (initial) -> expand -> tail query
+	- tail query (initial) -> break into several keywords (head queries) -> associate each
 ## Hybrid Approach